alf-p-steinbach/cppx-core-language/docs/README.md

 # 2. Installation.

-After cloning, checking out or downloading library:
+After cloning, checking out or downloading the library:

 1. Make the source code available via C++ include path &ldquo;`cppx-core-language/`&rdquo;.
    For example, `#include <cppx-core-language/all.hpp>` should now work in C++ source code.